rajpanchal01/ecommerce-site/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 3.0.0

-* System dependencies
+* System dependencies : database :postgresql

-* Configuration
+* Configuration : rails 6.1.0

-* Database creation
+* Database creation :rails db:create

-* Database initialization
+* Database initialization :rails db:migrate

-* How to run the test suite

 * Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+*About this app:
+-This is backend api for ecoomerce website built in rails 6.1 and ruby 3.0.
+-Admin panel is deployed on backend side via activeadmin